Chart Color Schemes

 Cheltenham is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Cheltenham's dwelling structure, as per the latest Census, consisted of 81.1% houses and 18.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Cheltenham stood at 36.1%, with mortgaged dwellings at 42.3% and rented ones at 21.6%.
+Home ownership in Cheltenham stood at 36.1%, with mortgaged dwellings at 42.3% and rented dwellings at 21.6%.
 The median monthly mortgage repayment was $1,602, higher than Adelaide metro's $1,562.
-Median weekly rent in Cheltenham was $290, lower than Adelaide metro's $320.
-Nationally, Cheltenham's mortgage repayments were lower at $1,602 compared to the Australian average of $1,863, while rents were lower at $290 compared to the national figure of $375.
+The median weekly rent in Cheltenham was $290, compared to Adelaide metro's $320.
+Nationally, Cheltenham's mortgage repayments were lower at $1,602 versus Australia's average of $1,863, and rents were substantially lower at $290 compared to the national figure of $375.

 Frequently Asked Questions - Housing